-Harness: this is a piece of equipment which is meant for pulling, similar to a harness tack for horses.
+Harness: this is a piece of equipment meant for pulling, similar to a harness tack for horses.
 Harnesses are useful for dogs who assist the disabled or haul carts and sleds.

-Training collar: The difference between a training collar and the slang term, choke collar, is the person using it.
+Training collar: The difference between a training collar and the slang term choke collar is the person using it.
 Used correctly, it provides an effective correction to communicate to your dog to stop what he is doing.
-An appropriate correction is a quick “pop” and quick “release”.
-Less pressure is felt by the dog since it is distributed around the entire circumference of the dog’s neck.
-When used inappropriately it can tighten around the neck which has a choking effect on the dog and it may also rub the hair off the neck area.
+An appropriate correction is a quick “pop” and quick “release.”
+The dog feels less pressure since it is distributed around the entire circumference of the dog’s neck.
+When misused, it can tighten around the neck, which has a choking effect on the dog, and it may also rub the hair off the neck area.

-Prong collar: It is designed to provide the right amount of pressure around the neck which requires a lighter correction.
-It has a menacing look but a quality collar should have rounded ends.
+Prong collar: It is designed to provide the right amount of pressure around the neck, requiring a lighter correction.
+It has a menacing look, but a quality collar should have rounded ends.
 The sensation is similar to how the dog’s Mother corrected him as a young puppy.
 The mother briefly grabs the whelp by the neck with her teeth.
 A correction with this tool psychologically has meaning to the dog.

-E-collar/Static collar: The remote collar allows a trainer the ability to interrupt, shape and correct a dog’s behavior.
+E-collar/Static collar: The remote collar allows a trainer to interrupt, shape and correct a dog’s behavior.
 It is important to find the minimum level that will stimulate the dog into action.

 Improper use creates confusion for the dog and may reinforce unwanted behaviors.
 Do not be fooled by the slang name.
-Our own fear of electricity and the word ‘shock’ with all its connotations has created trepidation.
-At low levels it feels like a light tingle vibration and at higher levels it feels like a TENS machine which is used to relax muscles in athletes.
+Our own fear of electricity and the word ‘shock’ with all its connotations have created trepidation.
+It feels like a slight tingle vibration at low levels, and at higher levels, it feels like a TENS machine that is used to relax muscles in athletes.
 There is no similarity in intensity or feeling to cattle fences or live electric home wiring.